Anerkiki/pokegotchi-using-pokeapi/README.md

 - Adding pokemon collection and inventory to local storage so that if window is closed/refreshed the collection and inventory are still the same.

 ---

+# To Dos (Delete from README after)

+## Next:
+At end of displayPokemon function
+- Add a function to open alert modal anytime any pokemon's health or hunger is at 0
+  - That specifies which trait needs rectifying

+### Then:
+- Reset the selected radio button to none after deleting last pokemon,
+- and also clear the input for the nickname

+- Add finding pokemon feature on walks for pokemon that are above a certain level and add that into walk pop up modals so players know.

+- Add onclick handler to add 'checked' to radio of starter parent element clicked
+  - Maybe have selected pokemon background light up/change colour when radio is selected

+### Ideas
+- in actionBerry function:
+  - maybe change image so pokemon turns around for a second or 2